Paulette Goddard: Early life

-Goddard was born in New York City, as Marion Levy, the daughter of Joseph Russell Le Vee, the son of a prosperous cigar manufacturer from Salt Lake City, and Alta Mae Goddard.
-Her place of birth is listed in Britannica Encyclopedia at Great Neck, New York.
+Goddard was born Marion Levy in New York City, the daughter of Joseph Russell Le Vee, who was of Ashkenazi Jewish descent, the son of a prosperous cigar manufacturer from Salt Lake City, and Alta Mae Goddard.
+Her place of birth is listed in Encyclopædia Britannica at Great Neck, New York.
 Her parents separated and divorced in 1926.
-According to Goddard, her father left them, but according to J. R. Le Vee, Alta absconded with the child to avoid a custody battle, she and her mother moved often during her childhood, including relocating to Canada at one point.
+According to Goddard, her father left them, but according to J. R. Le Vee, Alta absconded with the child to avoid a custody battle.
+She and her mother moved often during her childhood, including relocating to Canada at one point.
 Goddard did not meet her father again until the late 1930s, after she had become famous.
 In a 1938 interview published in Collier's, Goddard claimed Le Vee was not her biological father.
 In response, Le Vee filed a suit against his daughter, claiming that the interview had ruined his reputation and cost him his job, and demanded financial support from her; Goddard admitted her loss in the case in a December 1945 interview with Life, and was forced to pay her father $35 a week.
 The rift never healed, and when he died in 1954, he left her only $1 in his will.

 Goddard began modeling after her parents' separation, working for Saks Fifth Avenue, Hattie Carnegie, and others.
 An important figure in her childhood was her mother's paternal uncle Charles Goddard, the owner of the American Druggists Syndicate.
 He played a central role in Goddard's career, introducing her to Broadway impresario Florenz Ziegfeld.
 In 1926, she made her stage debut as a dancer in Ziegfeld's summer revue, No Foolin under the stage name Paulette Goddard.
 Ziegfeld hired her for another musical, Rio Rita, which opened in February 1927, but she left the show after only three weeks to appear in the play The Unconquerable Male, produced by Archie Selwyn.
 However, it was a flop and closed after only three days following its premiere in Atlantic City.
 Soon after, Goddard was introduced to Edgar James, president of the Southern Lumber Company, located in Asheville, North Carolina, by Charles Goddard.
 Aged 17, considerably younger than James, she married him on June 28, 1927, in Rye, New York.
 It was a short marriage, and they separated in 1929; Goddard was granted a divorce in Reno, Nevada, in 1932, receiving a divorce settlement of $375,000.